Commercial Real Estate Terms and Definitions

 Brownfield

-A building is designed and tailored for a specific tenant, often because the tenant is unable to find suitable space in the speculative market.
-Sometimes (but not always), a build-to-suit project includes specific design features not commonly found in the speculative market, thus compelling the tenant to have a special facility built.
-The build-to-suit project is usually contracted with a developer who owns and operates the completed facility occupied by the tenant.
-Generally, a build-to-suit project becomes a single-tenant building upon completion.
+A building that is designed and tailored for a specific tenant, either because the tenant is unable to find suitable space in the existing market or wishes custom design features for their business.
+The build-to-suit project is usually contracted by the tenant/occupant.

 Cantilever Rack